CityOfZion/neo-api-js/README.md

 This api library is currently being used by Neo Network Status Monitor (NeoMon)

-Interface methods provide access to JSON-RPC <b>NEO</b> Nodes as well as lightweight Rest Services to AntChain and Neon.
+Interface methods provide access to JSON-RPC <b>NEO</b> Nodes as well as Neo REST service providers.
+This is a barebones API framework providing wrappers around commonly known NEO endpoints.
+No crypto libraries for reading / writing transactions are provided.
+The framework is intended to be used for getting state information from service end points.
+The APIs for writing transactions may be included but the capability to write and sign those transactions is left up to other frameworks.

 Available on [npm](https://www.npmjs.com/package/neo-api)